More at rubyonrails.org:

 validates_associated can only be used with ActiveRecord objects, everything up until now can also be used on any object which includes ActiveModel::Validations.

-This helper validates attributes against a block.
+This validator validates attributes against a block.
 It doesn't have a predefined validation function.
 You should create one using a block, and every attribute passed to validates_each will be tested against it.

 class Person < ApplicationRecord